signl4/docs/integrations/freshservice/freshservice.md

 API keys in Freshdesk belong to agent user accounts.
 Each agent can find his/her API key in the personal profile menu.
 The easiest thing you could do is to use the API key of the Freshdesk account owner.
 That user has of cause all permissions and thus its API key is suitable for all API actions the connector app uses.

 Using such an API key has the advantage of saving an agent license because administrators can add notes to tickets by impersonating other agents.
-You would then see notes as added by according agents signed in to the SIGNL4 mobile app.
+You would then see notes as added by respective agents signed in to the SIGNL4 mobile app.
 The disadvantage may be that you hand out an admin agent key to a 3rd party system.
 SIGNL4 does no delete operations on the API and saves the Freshservice API key encrypted.

 ### Creating an integration user account first